-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Pacific Coast Federation of Fishermen's Associations (PCFFA) has addressed the Bureau of Ocean Energy Management (BOEM) regarding the upcoming 11th National Outer Continental Shelf (OCS) Oil and Gas Leasing Program.
 The organization, representing a coalition of commercial fishing entities along California's coast, has raised concerns about the potential detrimental impact of resuming offshore oil and gas activities in the region.

-"Commercial fishing is not a theoretic more ST
+"Commercial fishing is not a theoretical use of the ocean - it is active, essential, and more ST

 Permian Basin Petroleum Association Critiques Proposed ESA Permit Revisions (10)